 - A calculator for calculating the long exposure times: you can either download my chart and print it out or download the NDTimer app from the iTunes store.
 If you’re just starting out with long exposure photography, then this will help you out!
 Don’t forget to add 30-50% to the calculated exposure time if you shoot with 8 stops and 50-80% with 10 stops or more.

 - Sunglasses for that bad-ass B&W fine-art photographer look and the necessary NDs for your own eyes:) I use either Persol (my favorite) or Rayban.

-- And while you’re on it, finish it off with a Borsalino (fedora) hat 🙂
+- And while you’re at it, finish it off with a Borsalino (fedora) hat 🙂

 My wish list

 - The Pentax 645Z digital medium format camera: a very affordable 50Mp Medium format camera.
 This to be paired with the Hartblei 45mm Super Rotator Tilt Shift lens for medium format cameras.

 - A Zeiss Distagon T* 18mm f/3.5 ZE Wide Angle Lens.
 For even better quality photos: if you edit on pixel level like I do then this lens can make all the difference.
 Would love to have this for my architectural and seascape work.